CBIIT/ccdi-federation-api/docs/blog/11-26-2025-the-federation-api-iusccc-pst.md

 year.
 While we are publishing this blog update today, access and integration have been in place since September 2025.
-The CCDI Data Federation was expanded to fully incorporate the Indiana Precision Oncology CCDI API as an official, searchable resource alongside other Federation members*
+The CCDI Data Federation was expanded to fully incorporate the Indiana Precision Oncology CCDI API as an official, searchable resource alongside other Federation members.*

 [spec-aggr]: https://cbiit.github.io/ccdi-federation-api-aggregation